Actify

 Introducing Questions to a Skeptical Team

-Hey team — I'm going to try something quick at the start of our [meeting name].
-Just one question, 2 minutes, totally optional.
-If it's awkward we'll drop it.
-If it's fun we'll keep it.
+Hey [team name] — trying something quick at the start of [meeting name].
+One question, 2 minutes, totally optional to answer.
+If it's awkward we'll drop it; if it's fun we'll keep it going.
 First one: [Insert Surface question here].
-I'll go first.
+I'll go first — [your answer].

 Monthly Question Impact Check

-Quick pulse (anonymous, 3 questions): 1.
+Hey team — quick anonymous pulse, 30 seconds: 1.
 Do the meeting opener questions add value?
 (Yes / Neutral / No) 2.
 Do you feel like you know your teammates better than a month ago?
 (Yes / Somewhat / No) 3.
-Any question topics you'd like to see more of? (open text) Takes 30 seconds.
-Results shared next week.
+Any question topics you'd love to see more of? (open text) I'll share results next week — and if something isn't working, we'll change it.

 Run this once a month.
 If 'No' exceeds 30%, rotate the question format or try a different meeting.